 This controversy has led to the European Commission, implementing new recommendations.

-This wasn’t always the case, up until recently the Sun Protection Factor (SPF) of a product only referred to UVB rays, the radiation that is responsible for sunburn.
+This wasn’t always the case, up until recently the Sun Protection Factor (SPF) of a product only referred to UVB rays, the radiation responsible for sunburn.

-It did not include the very hazardous UVA rays, which can lead to skin cancer and premature ageing.
+It did not include the very hazardous UVA rays, leading to skin cancer and premature ageing.

-So you need to become your own label detective when making your purchase, to ensure it filters out all radiation.
+So it would help if you become your own label detective when making your purchase, to ensure it filters out all radiation.

-Make sure manufacturers ingredients offer FULL protection from UVB and UVA radiation.
+Make sure the manufacturer’s ingredients offer FULL protection from UVB and UVA radiation.

 Yes, that’s right!
-No research has ever been successfully carried, out that proves sunscreen actually prevents the skin cancer, melanoma.
+No research has ever been successfully carried; out that proves sunscreen actually prevents skin cancer, melanoma.

-To address this important issue further, us folk at The Naked Chemist, put together an article on Facts about sun damaged skin, which demonstrates the importance of protecting our skin from the suns damaging rays, today and always.
+To address this important issue further, we have put together an article on facts about sun-damaged skin, which demonstrates the importance of protecting your skin from the sun’s damaging rays, today and always.